Compatible Time-sharing System

 Some of the key innovations it brought were

-- Users could develop and run programs interactively using teletypwriters.
+- Users could develop and run programs interactively using remote keybaors/printer devices.

 - It used a disk drive for storage, with users' work partitioned into directories and divided into files.

-- It enabled the development of ELIZA, the world's first chatbot, along with document preparation tools and a form of email.
+- It enabled the development of ELIZA, the world's first chatbot, many different programming languages and document preparation tools, and supported the work of Project MAC.

-Although it only ever ran on two computers at MIT, it was very influential: many of the CTSS engineers went on to develop Multics, and ideas from CTSS contributed to other OS.
+CTSS eventually ran on two computers at MIT.
+It was very influential: many of the CTSS engineers went on to develop Multics, and ideas from CTSS contributed to other OS.
 Using it today, it seems very familiar to those used to the Unix command line.

 Preservation status